Geoinformatics-Lab/pyGIS/docker/README.md

 docker run --name pygile-container iamvuon/pygile_base
 ```

-## 3. How to connect to your PyGILE repo and run Jupyter
+## How to connect to your PyGILE repo and run Jupyter?

 First clone your PyGILE repository: